Explore Gradient Projects

 Within this project, we will create an experiment that trains the model.

-The first step is to choose a machine type for scheduling the job.
+The first step is to choose a machine type for scheduling the Experiment.
 Gradient takes advantage of Google Compute Engine’s preemptible instances to provide low-cost infrastructure.
 Make sure you check the Enable low-cost instances checkbox.
 Choose G1 machine type that comes with 1 CPU core, 1.7GB RAM, and 250GB SDD.
 This configuration is sufficient for the Scikit-learn training job.
 For TensorFlow and PyTorch, you can select a GPU-based machine type for accelerating the job.

-In Gradient, jobs are based on a container image that provides the runtime and dependencies.
+In Gradient, Experiments are based on a container image that provides the runtime and dependencies.
 For this tutorial, we are using an image that contains Python 3 runtime with Scikit-learn framework.
 I built the image by adding Python dependencies to the lightweight Alpine Linux image.

 On a side note, if you want to use your own container image, feel free to use or modify the Dockerfile and push it to a public container registry such as Docker Hub.